Reading PCM Audio with Python

 Could it have been ANY easier?
 I’m so in love with python I could cry right now.
 With the powerful tools Numpy provides to rapidly and efficiently analyze large arrays (PCM potential values) combined with the easy-to-use graphing tools Matplotlib provides, I’d say you can get well on your way to analyzing PCM audio for your project in no time.
 Good luck!

-FOR MORE INFORMATION AND CODE check out the highly-relevant posts:
+FOR MORE INFORMATION AND CODE check out:

 Let’s get fancy and use this concept to determine the number of seconds in a 1-minute PCM file in which a radio transmission occurs.
 I was given a 1-minute PCM file with a ~45 second transmission in the middle.
 Here’s the graph of the result of the code posted below it.
 (Detailed descriptions are at the bottom)